philzook58/philzook58.github.io/_posts/2020-03-23-computing-syzygy-modules-in-sympy.markdown

 The ability to find a nullspace gives you a lot of juice.
-One can phrase many problems, including solving a $latex Ax=b$ system of equations as a nullspace finding problem.
+One can phrase many problems, including solving a $ Ax=b$ system of equations as a nullspace finding problem.